MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 ## Next steps

-Read through the modernize article in sequential order.
+Read through the modernize articles in sequential order to learn how to modernize in the cloud.

 > [!div class="nextstepaction"]
 > [Start with business alignment](../modernize/business-alignment/index.md)